truck accident

 Load and Weight Distribution

-Load and weight distribution are important factors that can impact a truck's handling, especially on slippery roads.
+Load and weight distribution are important factors impacting a truck's handling, especially on slippery roads.
 Improper load distribution can cause a truck to become unbalanced, making it more difficult to control.
 This is particularly dangerous on icy or snow-covered roads, where maintaining control is already challenging.
 Ensuring that loads are properly distributed and secured can help improve a truck's stability and reduce the risk of accidents.
 Fleet managers and drivers should be trained on the importance of proper load distribution and how to achieve it.

 Driver Experience and Training